jack8558/CSCI-739-GraphGrad/README.md

 <Tensor: dims=[2], data=[0.000000, 0.693147]>

 ```
 - *transpose(dim0, dim1)*: Returns a new tensor that swap dimension of dim0 and dim1.
+(NOTE: when using GPU, only supports 2D transpose.)
 ``` py
 >>> tensor = gg.tensor([[1,2,3],[4,5,6],[7,8,9]])
 >>> tensor_transpose = tensor.transpose(0,1)